4. Searching

 After a short delay the page will display a list of all the male participants in the database.

 The page will then display a list of male participants who include English in their languages.
-It also includes participants who speak other languages, who we want to eliminate.
+It also includes participants who speak other languages, and we want to eliminate these.

 You will see the participants you selected listed at the top, above a list of annotation layers.
 Below that, there’s a “Search Matrix”, although it doesn’t look much like a matrix yet, because it’s only one layer high and one word wide…